chen-jenn/hiragana-katakana/README.md

 * scss

 ## TO DO:

-1. Add visual progress bar onto the <ProgressBar/> component
-2. Only pick value from the array of characters once.
+1. Only pick value from the array of characters once.
 Without modifying the original "readings" data object
+2. Don't let progress bar go beyond 100% lol
 3. Use react-dom-confetti